snopf/snopf/README.md

 ## Existing Tools

-So far there are three tools that can send requests to the device:
+So far there are four tools that can send requests to the device:

 1. `snopf_cmd`, a command line tool
 2. `snopf_manager`, a graphical user interface
-3. a browser extension for firefox (and soon also Google chrome)
+3. A browser extension for firefox (and soon also Google chrome)
+4. An Android App

-For advise on how to build these tools see section *Build your own*.
+For advise on how to build these tools see section *Building the firmware and Host Software*.

 `snopf_manager` and the browser extension make use of an *account table* which stores information about your logins on your computer.
 Every entry in this table has four fields: